Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated March 2, 2021

 Can birth control cause ovarian cysts?

 Birth control does not cause ovarian cysts.
-If anything, it can prevent them from occurring.
+However, it can prevent them from occurring.

 Can IUD cause ovarian cysts?